segmentio/myth/Readme.md

 Myth is a preprocessor that lets you write pure CSS without having to worry about slow browser support, or even slow spec approval.
 It's like a CSS polyfill.

+## Important note

+This is a fork of: https://github.com/segmentio/myth

+I will publish this module on npm just to have this package running with node 6 because the original author does not maintain the module.

+I will happily merge all the pull-requests that passes the test.

 ## Installation